 The project has involved thousands of young people, community groups and individuals in the process of collecting buttons and thinking about genocide and discrimination.
 The installation included a film featuring conversations between Holocaust survivors and asylum seekers and poetry written in response to their experiences.

-6 million+ has been perceived as:
+6 million+ was perceived as:

 - a stunning artwork

 - a memorial to those who died in the Holocaust and more recent genocides